GuillaumePressiat/reciproceed/README.md

 ## use R, YAML and bookdown to automate generation of procedure books

-**Context: How to do this thing that only your colleague do when he's not here ?**
+**Context: How to do this thing that only your colleague does when he's not here ?**

 This project contains a little framework to list procedures in a structured way that can be shared with all colleagues.